zbrogz/quizzington/public/quizzes/what-color.md

 <img src="../images/green.png" width="250">

 Green enthusiasts are calm, balanced, and nature-loving, finding peace and growth in every moment.
+You can [add links](https://www.onemoresteptravels.com/blog-homepage/prettiest-areas-in-maui-itinerary-luxury-resort) if you want.

 ## You would like orange! <!-- Result 4 -->